-Introducing an exclusive extract of Transcription, the magnificent new novel from bestselling, award-winning Kate Atkinson, author of a Life After Life and A God In Ruins.
+Introducing Transcription, the magnificent new novel from bestselling, award-winning Kate Atkinson, author of a Life After Life and A God In Ruins.

-Introducing an exclusive extract of Transcription, the magnificent new novel from bestselling, award-winning Kate Atkinson, author of a Life After Life and A God In Ruins.
+Introducing Transcription, the magnificent new novel from bestselling, award-winning Kate Atkinson, author of a Life After Life and A God In Ruins.

 ‘Miss Armstrong?
 Miss Armstrong, can you hear me?’